zkhatami88/JOSSSubmission/paper.md

 and NLMech [@diehl2018implementation], a simulation tool for non-local models, e.g. Peridyanmics.

+Please report any bugs or feature requests on the HPX's [GitHub](https://github.com/STEllAR-GROUP/hpx) page.

 # Acknowledgements

 We would like to acknowledge the NSF, DoE, DTIC, DARPA, the Center for